-We’ve known for a while now that stable teams perform better; dismantling and re-forming teams for specific projects takes a toll on both quality and productivity.
-To those still skeptical, Rally's data and metrics have proved the value of stable teams for software productivity, predictability and responsiveness.The most dedicated agile development teams complete nearly twice as many user stories as the least dedicated.
+We’ve known for a while now that stable teams perform better.
+Dismantling and reforming teams for specific projects takes a toll on quality and productivity.
+CA Technologies data and metrics have proven the value of stable teams for software productivity, predictability and responsiveness.The most dedicated agile development teams complete nearly twice as many user stories as the least dedicated.

-Although feature teams -- teams that can deliver entire features without dependencies on other teams -- are recommended, as more companies create platforms to deliver products, component teams are still necessary for Agile at scale.
+Although feature teams that deliver entire features without dependencies on other teams are recommended, as more companies create platforms to deliver products, component teams are still necessary for scaling agile.
 Component teams build domain services and tools in support of feature teams.
-Accounting for these component teams in capacity planning is key to making sure the components can be delivered when necessary so that features can meet market delivery dates.
-Chris Sterling, Director of Engineering at Rally’s Kirkland office, has written a great book on the topic of feature teams and component teams, Managing Software Debt: Building for Inevitable Change.
+Accounting for these component teams in capacity planning is key to making sure the components can be delivered on time so that features can meet market delivery dates.
+I recommend this great book on the topic, "Managing Software Debt: Building for Inevitable Change."